Why does WSDOT do so much weekend summer work? - NewsBreak

 Fire Breaks Out Aboard Ro/Ro Midnight Sun at Tacoma

 On Thursday evening, a fire broke out on the upper deck of the TOTE ro/ro Midnight Sun at her homeport of Tacoma, Washington.
 At about 1920 hours, local authorities received notice of a fire aboard the vessel.
-By the time fireboats and fire engines arrived on scene, the ship's crew had extinguished the fire using the fixed firefighting system.
+By the time fireboats and fire engines arrived on scene, the ship's crew had extinguished the fire.
 No injuries or pollution were reported.